 - A change log that summarizes updates made to the plan and when they were made (for version control purposes).

 Who Needs One?

 Every company, large and small, should take the time to create a business continuity plan.
-The complexity of your plan is dependent on the size, type and location of your business, but if you are operating a business, you need to have plan that outlines what you will do if something threatens your operations.
+The complexity of your plan is dependent on the size, type, and location of your business, but if you are operating a business, you need to have a plan that outlines what you will do if something threatens your operations.

 7 Tips for Creating and Using Your Business Continuity Plan